Svenska – English

 - 9. icon-male Carl Magnus (3/11 1698 – 22/4 1700) icon-times

 Gabriel was now forced to accept that he was not going to have a son, and so he must turn his attention to “conserving” his daughters, i.e. providing them with sufficient means to ensure that they would marry well.
 He therefore started to sell off some of his many properties.
 After all, he only needed one for himself and one for each of his daughters – the rest of the fortune might be better for them to inherit in cash.
-Their share of their mother’s inheritance they had in the main settled at her death, though they would only receive it on marrying.
+The eldest sisters’ share of their mother’s inheritance they had in the main settled at her death, though they would only receive it on marrying.

 He had already transferred “several farms and apartments in Östergötland” (åtskilliga Hemman och Lägenheeter i Östergiöthelandh) to district judge Eric Lovisin in 1689, something which would lead to many years of legal dispute with Lovisin’s children after his death, because no payment had in fact been made.
 Now he sold off several of his other acquisitions.
 He also mortgaged some of his estates, so it is possible that his money had actually started to run out towards the end of his life.
 The upkeep of his many properties must after all have been enormous.
 Nevertheless, his entire fortune was valued at 56,442:21.15 after his death, which was a very substantial sum.

 Erik Alfort and his wife inherited the beautiful Liljeholmen manor, the neighbouring farm Hårdaholmen and the cottages Fiskarp, Häggarp and Arnäs in Torpa parish (nowadays in Blåvik parish), as well as Braskebo in Asby parish and the Börgöl Ironworks in Risinge parish for himself and his descendants.
-Liljeholmen was to be the stronghold of the family for many generations, until it was finally sold to the company Boxholmsbolaget in the latter half of the 19th century.
+Liljeholmen was to be the stronghold of the family for two centuries, until it was finally sold to the company Boxholmsbolaget in the latter half of the 19th century.
 As late as the early 20th century there were still descendants living at Liljeholmen as farm hands.

 Gabriel died in 1705, 61 years old and worn out after a very eventful and active life.
 He was buried in the Fahnehielm family grave in Torpa cemetery.
 The grave was removed in the 19th century, and the remains of the dead were relocated.
-Nobody knows exactly where the great Gabriel Gyllenståhl lies now.
+Nobody knows exactly where the great Gabriel Gyllenståhl reposes.

 Selected sources for chapter 3